 - Cornerstone Press published the first book by Patrick Rothfuss, Quill Award winner and New York Times bestselling novelist.
 Rothfuss has achieved notoriety as the author of the first two books (The Name of the Wind and The Wise Man's Fear) in a projected trilogy collectively titled The Kingkiller Chronicle, but his first book was Your Annotated, Illustrated College Survival Guide, Volume I, published by Cornerstone Press in 2005.

 - Cornerstone Press published Wildflowers of Wisconsin and the Upper Midwest (2007) by Merel R. Black and Emmet J. Judziewicz, which quickly sold through its initial print run.
 Cornerstone Press then sold the rights to a second edition to the University of Wisconsin Press, which republished the book as Wildflowers of Wisconsin and the Great Lakes Region in 2009.

-- Justin Isherwood, author of many books with multiple publishing houses, including White Ladies and Naked Gardens (1991) with Cornerstone Press, was described as "one of the Badger state's best-known literary exports."
+- Justin Isherwood, author of many books with multiple publishing houses, including White Ladies and Naked Gardens (Cornerstone, 1991), was described as "one of the Badger state's best-known literary exports."

 For those interested in how such a unique class began and how it has succeeded, we suggest you look at our history page